Battle of Mogadishu (1993): UNOSOM and UNITAF

 On 9 December 1992, American troops began landing on the Somali coastline at Mogadishu under UNITAF (Operation Restore Hope).
 A total 17,800 US Marines and 10,000 US Army infantry were deployed.
 The famine in Somalia was already concluding as the troops began landing.
 The United States had various motives for military involvement in Somalia.
 The US armed forces wanted to prove its capability to conduct major 'Operations Other Than War', while the US State Department wanted to set a precedent for humanitarian military intervention in the post-Cold War era.
-The United Nations' intervention, backed by U.S. Marines, has been credited with helping end the famine in Somalia, though the starvation had been improving in the worst-affected areas before troops arrived and had the effect of speeding the conclusion of the crisis by about a month.
+The United Nations' intervention, backed by US Marines, has been credited with helping end the famine in Somalia, though the starvation had been improving in the worst-affected areas before troops arrived and had the effect of speeding the conclusion of the crisis by about a month.
 In 1994, the Washington-based Refugee Policy Group NGO estimated that of the approximately 100,000 lives that were saved as a result of international assistance, 10,000 had been after the deployment of US troops.

 Mission shift and increasing tensions

-On 3 March 1993, United Nations Secretary-General Boutros Boutros-Ghali submitted to the U.N.
-Security Council his recommendations for shifting from UNITAF to UNOSOM II.
+On 3 March 1993, United Nations Secretary-General Boutros Boutros-Ghali submitted to the UN Security Council his recommendations for shifting from UNITAF to UNOSOM II.
 He said that since Resolution 794's adoption in December 1992, UNITAF had deployed 37,000 personnel over forty percent of southern and central Somalia.
 He said the force's presence and operations had improved Somalia's security situation and the delivery of humanitarian assistance.
 There was still no effective government, police, or national army, resulting in serious security threats to U.N. personnel.
 To that end, the Security Council authorized UNOSOM II to establish a secure environment throughout Somalia, to achieve national reconciliation so as to create a democratic state.

 At the Conference on National Reconciliation in Somalia, held on 15 March 1993, in Addis Ababa, Ethiopia, all 15 Somali parties agreed to the terms set out to restore peace.
 Major disagreements between the UN and the Somali National Alliance began soon after the establishment of UNOSOM II, centering on the perceived true nature of the operations political mandate.
 In May 1993, relations between the SNA and UNOSOM rapidly deteriorated, resulting in the SNA engaging in "anti-UNOSOM propaganda" broadcasts from Radio Mogadishu.